 Twins only occur in about 2% of all births and you have to go back several generations to find a pair in my wife's family, but despite those odds we welcomed Bodie & Graham into the world on January 16th, 2015.
-In both looks and temperament, they couldn't be more different, but both love reading books, dancing, and playing with their older brother's numerous trains.
+In both looks and temperament, they couldn't be more different, but both love playing soccer, drawing, Legos, and reading books.
 I can't wait to see how they continue to grow and develop.

 I met Elise at a (now defunct) Borders on October 23rd, 2005 and I knew very quickly that she was the one.
 It took a little convincing to get her to think the same way about me.
 We were married in August of 2008 at the Hotel Allegro in Downtown Chicago.
 When budget allows, we love to travel (usually a cruise) and eat at interesting restaurants.
 If there was an official title, she'd easily win World's Best Mother and I love her dearly.